tomaspavlic/msort/README.md

 - `--input` (required): Path to the media file
 - `--base-dir` (required): Path to the directory where organized files will be saved.
 - `--dry-run`: Preview changes without moving any files.
+- `--overwrite`: Replace existing files in the destination folder.
 - `--verbose`: Enable detailed logging for debugging.

 ### Examples